 Minerva v Concorde – 22 August 1778

-Quickly comprehending that the British frigate had not cleared for action, the Concorde opened fire with a full broadside which tore into her opponent, and she was even able to despatch another devastating salvo before the Minerva could respond.
-When Stott s frigate did manage to clear for action her men initially fought bravely, and as the two frigates were equally matched a closely fought engagement might have been envisaged.
+Quickly comprehending that the British frigate had not cleared for action, the Concorde opened fire with a full broadside which tore into her opponent, and she was able to despatch another devastating salvo before the Minerva could respond.
+When Stott’s frigate did manage to clear for action her men initially fought bravely, and as the two frigates were equally matched a closely fought engagement might have been envisaged.
 But then a mortal blow struck the Minerva when some powder exploded under the half-deck, leaving eighteen men killed or wounded and three guns disabled.

 Not long after the conclusion of the engagement Captain Stott and his first lieutenant succumbed to their wounds.
-The Minerva s remaining casualties were not established, but they far outweighed the French list of four men killed and fifteen wounded, including de Tilly s brother who had been aboard, and who later died of his wounds.
-The captured Minerve was taken into the French Navy as the Minerve.
+The Minerva’s remaining casualties were not established, but amidst declarations of a ‘great slaughter’ they clearly far outweighed the French list of four men killed and fifteen wounded, including Captain de Tilly’s brother, who later died of his wounds.

-The aristocratic Captain de Tilly would later achieve the rank of admiral in the French Navy, and having survived imprisonment in the Terror of the early 1790 s he died at the age of 79 in 1812.
+The aristocratic Captain de Tilly would later achieve the rank of admiral in the French Navy and having survived imprisonment in the Terror of the early 1790’s he died at the age of 79 in 1812.